BluBracket/docs.blubracket.com/content/how-to/ignore-rules/global/index.md

 ---
 title: "Configuring global ignore rules"
-description: "How to setup global ignore rules for all users of a tenant"
+description: "How to setup global ignore rules for all users of a BluBracket account"
 lead:
 date: 2022-01-12T02:48:57+00:00
 draft: false